bobbl/rudolv/README.md

 # RudolV

 RISC-V processor for real-time systems.
-32 bit in-order pipeline with 5 stages.
+Project goal is to preserve a predictable and tight timing model while increasing the performance.
+Therefore speculative components like caches, branch prediction and out-of-order execution are avoided or replaced by predictable alternatives.

 Features
   * [Multiple target FPGAs](#supported-fpgas)